 Our director compensation program is designed to compensate our non-employee directors fairly for work required for a company of our size and scope and to align our non-employee directors' interests with the long-term interests of our shareholders.
 Directors who are also our employees receive no additional compensation for serving on our board of directors.
-The compensation committee periodically reviews the compensation arrangements for our non-employee directors and makes recommendations to our board of directors.
-In September 2021, the compensation committee, with the advice of its compensation consultant, conducted a review of our director compensation program.
-This review analyzed the structure and the overall level and mix of compensation delivered by our director compensation program as compared to our peer group.
+The compensation and talent committee periodically reviews the compensation arrangements for our non-employee directors and makes recommendations to our board of directors.
+In September 2023, the compensation and talent committee, with the advice of its compensation consultant, conducted a review of our director compensation program.
+This review analyzed the structure, overall level, and mix of compensation delivered by our director compensation program compared to our peer group.
+Despite findings that our director's compensation is below the market median, the compensation and talent committee opted not to change the program.